- The Personalization guide for digital advertisers

 In this section, you’ll read about the pervasiveness of marketing tech and how it’s enabled highly personalized pre-click experiences, along with some examples from today’s biggest brands.

-The lacking post-click experience
+The lacking post-click landing page

 While many report that personalization is a valuable tool, other research finds that personalization isn’t identified as a top priority for organizations.